IDAES/idaes-pse/docs/source/property_models/water.rst

 vapor fraction.
 This bypasses some of the IDAES framework phase equilibrium mechanisms and phase equilibrium is always calculated.

-The advantage of this choice of state variables is that is is very robust when phase changes occur, and is especially useful when it is not know if a phase change will occur.
-The disadvantage of this choice of state variables is that for equations where temperature is included such as heat transfer equations, temperature is a non-smooth function with a zero derivative with respect to enthalpy in the two-phase region.
+The advantage of this choice of state variables is that it is very robust when phase changes occur, and is especially useful when it is not known if a phase change will occur.
+The disadvantage of this choice of state variables is that for equations like heat transfer equations that are highly dependent on temperature, a model could be harder to solve near regions with phase change.
+Temperature is a non-smooth function with a zero derivative with respect to enthalpy in the two-phase region.

 The variables for this form are ``flow_mol`` (mol/s), ``pressure`` (Pa), and